oreyes598/YARNAppIssue/README.md

   Commit: https://github.com/oreyes598/YARNAppIssue/commit/9d41ac099a2b5d50bd5080c703cf23013c7d844c

 - Now ready to run the application.
-Start Metro server
+Started Metro server
 > yarn start

 - **ISSUE #1**: In Android Studio, ran the app and clicked the button to start the MyReactActivity but encountered this crash.
 Also attempted to start the app just using 'npx react-native run-android' and the same issue.